Jewel Records (Shreveport record label): Artists

 The artists who recorded for and/or released records from Jewel (or Paula, Ronn) include Billy Joe Young with " I've Got You on My Mind Again" on Paula 240.
-An ad by Paula Records in the23 July 1966 issue of Record World had it as one of the hot new ones to watch.
+An ad by Paula Records in the 23 July 1966 issue of Record World had it as one of the hot new ones to watch.
 Also that week, his single was a Top Play record at WWIN.
 A single by Billy Joe and His Confidentials, "Got You on My Mind" bw "Feeling Blue" was released on B-J 45-64 at some stage in 1965.
 It has been speculated that Billy Joe Ash is the same singer as Billy Joe Young who recorded for the Paula and Jewel record labels.

 The Bad Boys had their song "Black Olives", released on Paula 254.
 It made the Record World national R&B chart, peaking at no. 28 on 28 January 1967.

 Others artists were, Buster Benton, Frank Frost, Lowell Fulson, John Lee Hooker, Lightnin' Hopkins, John Fred and his Playboy Band, Toussaint McCall, The Uniques, Jerry McCain, Memphis Slim, Little Johnny Taylor, and Justin Wilson.